As an Amazon Associate I earn from qualifying purchases.

 Wetting your hands can make them easier to roll without sticking.

-Step 3: Melt the vegan chocolate (refer to this guide on how to melt chocolate) in a tall bowl/glass using a double boiler or in 15-20 second bursts in a microwave, stirring between.
+Step 3: When the 30 minutes is almost up, melt the vegan chocolate (refer to this guide on how to melt chocolate) in a tall bowl/glass using a double boiler or in 15-20 second bursts in a microwave, stirring between.
 Use a fork to dip each of the balls into the vegan chocolate, gently shake off excess, then transfer back to the baking sheet.
 Optionally (quickly before the chocolate sets), sprinkle them with chopped nuts or other ‘toppings’.
 Let them set.
 Enjoy!

 FAQs